CodingKoopa/yamdi/JavaDistributions.md

 ### IcedTea
 Red Hat provides [IcedTea](https://openjdk.java.net/projects/icedtea/), historically built from OpenJDK source with replacements for encumbered proprietary components.
 Free community support is available.

-### OpenJDK builds by Linux distributions
-Most Linux distributions package OpenJDK themselves.
+https://blog.adoptopenjdk.net/2021/08/goodbye-adoptopenjdk-hello-adoptium/### OpenJDK builds by Linux distributions Most Linux distributions package OpenJDK themselves.
 Some can transparently opt to install IcedTea instead, but with the Java Web Start and the web browser plugins being the only lasting encumbered components that IcedTea fills in, these days they might just build OpenJDK as-is.

-### IBM Java SDK
-[IBM](https://www.ibm.com/) provides the [IBM Java SDK](https://www.ibm.com/support/pages/java-sdk), built from OpenJDK source [modified to use OpenJ9](https://www.ibm.com/docs/en/sdk-java-technology/8?topic=introduction-java-virtual-machine), with commercial licensing.
-Commercial support is available.

 ### GraalVM Community Edition
 GraalVM, originally directly under Oracle, provides [GraalVM Community Edition](https://www.graalvm.org/downloads/), built from OpenJDK source modified to use GraalVM.
 Free community support is available.